syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 ## Removing a Section

-The following code snippet illustrates how to remove a particular section from the Word document
+The following code example illustrates how to remove a particular section from the Word document

 {% highlight c# %}
 [C#]

-//Open an input Word template
+//Opens an input Word template

 WordDocument document = new WordDocument(inputFileName);

-//Remove the second section from the collection
+//Removes the second section from the collection

 document.Sections.RemoveAt(1);

-//Save and close the Word document instance
+//Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx);